 Frequent flyers may like this option a lot, especially those who like a supportive neck pillow to begin with.

-What else should you know about the Evolution S3?
-Check out the review below before you take off on your next adventure.
+What else is there know about the Evolution S3?
+Check out the review below before starting the next trip.

 - 9.5″ x 10″ x 5″

 - 100% polyurethane memory foam filling

 - The cover comes in a variety of colors

 - Can be rolled to half of its size for compact travel